claire-codes/hugo-blog/content/blog/2018-10-04-displaying-column-card-counts-in-trello.markdown

 ## Taking it further with browser extensions

 Isn’t clicking the bookmarklet every time you navigate to the page annoying?
-We could create a browser extension to run this code every time we’re on a "trello.com" webpage.
-Extensions are browser specific so you’ll need to develop for one at a time.
+We could create a browser extension to run this code automatically every time we’re on a "trello.com" webpage.
+Extensions are browser specific so you’ll need to create one per broswer.
 I leave this as an exercise to the interested reader to complete 🙃

 What do you know!
 There’s already a Chrome extension that does this!
 (Go to the Chrome store and search for "Trello card counter" to see the many results.)
 But where’s the fun in using someone else’s code when you can do it yourself?

 ## Conclusion

-Bookmarklets are incredibly useful and in my opinion underappreciated.
+Users can manipulate webpages to behave differently to how their authors intended.
+Bookmarklets are a useful and under-appreciated way to do that.

-Webpages can be manipulated by users to behave in ways not originally intended by their authors.
-This short exploration shows how to tweak web experiences to suit personal preferences with a some web development knowledge, or google-foo.
+This short exploration shows that the experience original experience of a webpage can be customised, using a some googling and web development knowledge.

 _Note_: This has been tested in Chrome 69 only.